Pumpapa/minimalmagic/content/TRS/Patterns-TramFromScratch.md

 Our purpose in describing `EncChecker` is not only to document that tool, but mostly to discuss a few term rewriting programming patterns.

 Given a TRS, function `encchk` should indicate which functions or variables are used which differ and yet are encoded the same.
 We do not focus on generating nice user-oriented output.
-Instead, `encchk` will output a list of all identifiers used in a program, and will place unequal identifiers that lead to the same value (encoding) next to eachother, preceded by `$$` (which is not a legal identifier and therefore easily recognized).
+Instead, `encchk` will output a list of all identifiers used in a program, and will place unequal identifiers that lead to the same value (encoding) next to each other, preceded by `$$` (which is not a legal identifier and therefore easily recognized).

-That is, given a text file, the term `encchk(scan(%1))` whould produce such a list.
+That is, given a text file, the term `encchk(scan(%1))` would produce such a list.

 # Pattern: Initializing Local Variables
-Tram has no local variables, and yet, some functions need auxiliary data structures, which must be initialised.
-Inside module `EncChecker` a list of all identifiers must be maintained, which is initialised to the empty list.
+Tram has no local variables, and yet, some functions need auxiliary data structures, which must be initialized.
+Inside module `EncChecker` a list of all identifiers must be maintained, which is initialized to the empty list.

 ```Prolog
 encchk(T) = ck(T,eol);
 ```

 The meta-trem representation produced by `scan` generates four types:

 1. `trm(F,As)` for symbol `F` and argument list `As`
 1. `arg(A,As)` for argument (term) `A` and argument list `As`
 1. `eoa` the empty argument list